2 4 0 T U R B O . C O M

 https://www.mcmaster.com/98055A576/

-If you try these shims, please send me an email and some photos on how they worked out: CONTACT
+IF YOU TRY SHIMS LIKE THIS, please send me an email and some photos on how they worked out: CONTACT

 Late 240 Strut Housing 1989-93